-SBKA, another predecessor bank of Credit Suisse, sold securities possibly looted by the Nazis on behalf of a company then-blacklisted by the Allies, in a transaction the Swiss authorities classified as "the most questionable from a moral standpoint."
+SBKA, another predecessor bank of Credit Suisse, sold securities possibly looted by the Nazis on behalf of a company then-blacklisted by the Allies, in a transaction the Swiss authorities classified as "the most questionable from a moral standpoint."710 b.

-b.
 Identifying Accounts held by Nazi-Affiliated Entities

-In September 2021, the Independent Ombudsperson also recommended that AlixPartners include in its review the corporate entities specifically mentioned in the Press Release and, as mentioned above, the Nazi-affiliated bank named in the 1941 Argentine Commission Report.
-The Press Release mentioned three entities: IG Farben, Banco Alemán Transatlántico, and Banco Germánico de América del Sur: IG Farben supplied the poison gas used in Nazi concentration camps to slaughter the Nazis' victims; according to the Press Release, the two identified banks "'apparently served for Nazi transfers on the way to Switzerland.'"
-In addition, the Ombudsperson recommended that Credit Suisse address the Bank's transactions with the Nazi-affiliated bank, the Bank of German Labor, that according to the 1941 Argentine Commission Report, held an account at SKA.
+In September 2021, the Independent Ombudsperson also recommended that AlixPartners include in its review the corporate entities specifically mentioned in the Press Release and, as mentioned above, the Nazi-affiliated bank named in the 1941 Argentine Commission Report.711 The Press Release mentioned three entities: IG Farben, Banco Alemán Transatlántico, and Banco Germánico de América del Sur:712 IG Farben supplied the poison gas used in Nazi concentration camps to slaughter the Nazis' victims; according to the Press Release, the two identified banks "apparently served for Nazi transfers on the way to Switzerland."713 In addition, the Ombudsperson recommended that Credit Suisse address the Bank's transactions with the Naziaffiliated bank, the Bank of German Labor, that according to the 1941 Argentine Commission Report, held an account at SKA.714

-Later that month, Credit Suisse reported that it had "already initiated efforts to address aspects of the review related to" this recommendation.
-In October 2021, AlixPartners told the Independent Ombudsperson that the forensic review procedures described above would need to be modified to address the differences between accounts held by individuals and those held by
+Later that month, Credit Suisse reported that it had "already initiated efforts to address aspects of the review related to" this recommendation.715 In October 2021, AlixPartners told the Independent Ombudsperson that the forensic review procedures described above would need to be modified to address the differences between accounts held by individuals and those held by

-&lt;sup>710 Joseph Jung, Zwischen Bundeshaus und Paradeplatz.
+710 Joseph Jung, Zwischen Bundeshaus und Paradeplatz.
 Die Banken der Credit Suisse Group im Zweiten Weltkrieg (2001), at 101; Bergier Commission, Vol. 25, Aspects des relations financières franco-suisse (1936-1946) (2002), at 122-27.

-&lt;sup>711 Letter from Ombudsperson to Credit Suisse, September 10, 2021, at 2, 4.
+711 Letter from Ombudsperson to Credit Suisse, September 10, 2021, at 2, 4.

-&lt;sup>714 Letter from Ombudsperson to Credit Suisse, September 10, 2021, at 2; Camara de Diputados de La Nacion, Comision Investigadora de Actividades Antiargentinas, Informe No. 5 (Nov.
-28, 1941), at 40, 83, 261.
+714 Letter from Ombudsperson to Credit Suisse, September 10, 2021, at 2; Camara de Diputados de La Nacion, Comision Investigadora de Actividades Antiargentinas, Informe No. 5 (Nov.
+28, 1941), at 40, 83, 261 entities, and that therefore this aspect of the review would be undertaken after AlixPartners had made additional progress with respect to its review of the members of the Argentine Nazi Party and UAG.716 However, AlixPartners did not advise that it had conducted any forensic investigation into the entities that were the subject of the recommendation before the Bank shut down the Ombudsperson's oversight of the investigation.

-&lt;sup>715 Letter from Credit Suisse to Ombudsperson, September 20, 2021, at 1.
+715 Letter from Credit Suisse to Ombudsperson, September 20, 2021, at 1.